kurron/aws-study-group-labs/README.md

 1. Kill the stress program and monitor the ASG
 1. What happens?
 How long does it take?
 1. If we chose to `Disable scale-in` what would happen?
-1. Lower the warmup time in the ASG to 60 seconds and re-run the experiment.
-What happens?
+1. Try configuring Step Scaling, which is the recommended method, and re-run the exeriment
 1. **Clean up your ASG** or you will always be running an instance!

 # Lab 12: EC2 Container Service: Using an ELB and Auto Scaling Group